-The Army Historical Foundation has begun booking events at the Museum for August 2020 and beyond.
+The Army Historical Foundation has begun booking events at the Museum for late 2020 and beyond.
 Visit our events website for more information and to check date availability.
 Your group could be among the first to hold an event in the future home of Army history.

 Museum Volunteer Applications Open

 The U.S. Army is now accepting applications for Museum volunteers.
 The first volunteers will be trained this fall, in advance of opening.
 Visit our volunteers webpage to learn more and apply.

 Donate to the Campaign

 Your donations are still needed.
 The Army Historical Foundation continues to raise the funds for the Museum and surrounding campus.
 Please continue to show your support for this historic project.
 Donate today.

 How do I reserve tickets to visit the Museum?

 Ticket requests will be accepted through an online ticket reservation system.
 The ticketing systems is not yet open.
 We expect tickets for the opening weeks to be in high demand.
 Please sign-up at the bottom of this page or click here for updates, and we will share details once they are announced.

 Can I be placed on a waiting list for tickets?